ivailo1st/widgets/README.md

 -   **LegacyBundleUrl** An (optional) corresponding bundle for older browsers that don't support webcomponents v1.
 -	**Type** The Type of your widget (Page, Global, Search, Configuration).
 -   **InitialHeight** A pixel value for the initial height of the widget.
 This is a means to avoid jumping/shifting the layout when your widget loads (the value will be set as style.minHeight on the element).
--	**Configuration-definition** Define the configuration-options for your widget as a list of type, keys, label, description and default-values.
+-	**Configuration-definition** Define the configuration-options for your widget as a list of type, keys, label, required, description and default-values.
 Use the "builder" in colibo to define your configuration.
 See below for details about the custom type.
 -   **Internal** (boolean) widgets that cannot be edited/deleted

 ### Custom configuration field widgets